-If I have an obligation (hold) with the University that cannot be cleared prior to the registration date, what do I do?
+- If I have a hold with the university that cannot be cleared prior to my registration date what do I do?

-All obligations (holds) with the University that prevent registration should be cleared prior to the student's registration for classes.
-If the student believes their situation justifies an exception, they should contact the area that initiated the obligation and explain the situation.
+All holds with the University that prevent registration should be cleared prior to the student's registration for classes.
+If the student believes their situation justifies an exception, they should contact the area that initiated the hold and explain the situation.
 Any alternative arrangement should be made with the obligating office.

 Schedule changes for full-semester courses (drops or adds) can be made at any time through the first six days of the term.
 Drops made during this time will not be reflected on the student's academic record.
 Course withdrawals after the sixth class day will be recorded with a grade of "W" and will be reflected on their academic record.
 Refer to the Academic Calendar in the Registration Guide for the deadline to add, drop, or withdraw from a full semester course.
 Schedule changes for bi-term courses can be made at any time through the first three days of the term.
 Drops made during this time will not be reflected on the student academic record.
 Course withdrawals after the third class day will be recorded with a grade of "W" and will be reflected on their academic record.
 Refer to the Academic Calendar in the Registration Guide for the deadline to add, drop, or withdraw from a bi-term course.

 - If it is past the deadline and I need to withdraw, what procedure do I need to follow?